 After getting slammed as “racist” in a massive Twitter backlash, GOP House Minority Leader Rep. Kevin McCarthy defended his use of the term “Chinese coronavirus,” arguing that Democrats and the media have used it first.

 The congressman first used the term Monday in a tweet that linked to a Centers for Disease Control and Prevention (CDC) page containing information about COVID-19, the official name of the disease.

-Coronavirus is a China-born disease—made worse by a Communist Party that rejected America’s help to contain it.
+which was “made worse by a Communist Party that rejected America’s help to contain it.”